retaildevcrews/ts_type_filter/README.md

 This is an experimental library to assist in preparing Typescript type definitions for use in Large Language Model (LLM) prompts.
 We've seen from projects like [TypeChat](https://github.com/microsoft/TypeChat) that TypeScript type definitions are a good way to communicate the desired output schema in an LLM prompt.

-In some scenarios, such as restaurant menus, the Typescript type definition may be long, and it may be desireable to work with a subset of the type definition that specifies only the types needed for the current term.
+In some scenarios, such as restaurant menus, the Typescript type definition may be long, and it may be desirable to work with a subset of the type definition that specifies only the types needed for the current turn in the conversation.

 For instance, if the customer is ordering a drink it is not necessary to include the types related to sandwiches.

-As an example, suppose we have a menu for a restaurant with a menu offering two sandwiches with some toppings, two sodas, and two juices:
+More concretely, suppose we have a menu for a restaurant with a menu offering two sandwiches with some toppings, two sodas, and two juices:

 ~~~typescript
 type Items = Sandwiches | Drinks;